-We have audited the financial report of Construction, Forestry and Maritime Employees Union National Office (the Reporting Unit), which comprises the statement of financial position as at 31 December 2023, the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year ended 31 December 2023, notes to the financial statements, including a summary of significant accounting policies; and the National Executive Statement and the subsection 255(2A) report.
+We have audited the accompanying financial report of Construction, Forestry and Maritime Employees Union National Office ("the Reporting Unit"), which comprises the statement of financial position as at 31 December 2024, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including material accounting policy information, and the national executives' statement and the subsection 255(2A) report.

-In our opinion, the accompanying financial report presents fairly, in all material aspects, the financial position of the Reporting Unit as at 31 December 2023, and its financial performance and its cash flows for the year ended on that date in accordance with:
+In our opinion the financial report of the Reporting Unit presents fairly, in all material respects, the financial position of the Reporting Unit as at 31 December 2024, and its financial performance and its cash flows for the year ended on that date in accordance with:

-- a. the Australian Accounting Standards; and - b. any other requirements imposed by the Reporting Guidelines or Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009 (the RO Act).
+- a) the Australian Accounting Standards; and - b) other requirements imposed by the Reporting Guidelines or Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009 (to RO Act).

-I declare that management's use of the going concern basis in the preparation of the financial statements of the reporting unit is appropriate.
+I declare that management's use of the going concern basis in the preparation of the financial statements of the Reporting Unit is appropriate.